 Shatteringly crisp, melt-in-the-mouth and with a gentle curry kick, these chicken skin shards – think spiced pork crackling – are so easy to make and are insanely moreish.

 I make these often, usually to serve with drinks, but sometimes just to snack on.

-Sometimes I just add salt, at other times I go for a mixture of spices (the harissa route works well), but I love going for a gentle curry vibe: they are particularly good served with some good mango chutney.
+Sometimes I just add salt, at other times I go for a mixture of spices (smoked paprika with a little salt and sugar works especially well), but I love going for a gentle curry vibe: they are particularly good served with some good mango chutney.

 Adding the spices prior to cooking gives the best depth of flavour – as long as the skins don’t cook until they become blackened! – but you can lightly dust salt or other spices in top, too, once cooked if you prefer.